Inside Stories

 Starting over: A divorced dad's honest take on finding a new neighborhood and buying a condo in NYC

-I got divorced last year, and part of the divorce involved selling our biggest asset, a three-bedroom apartment in Boerum Hill, which my ex-wife and I bought in 2006.
-My ex moved herself and the kids to Peter Cooper Village in Manhattan while I started subletting a room in Prospect Heights.
-We sold the place in April of last year, and the profit from that sale went into an escrow account until we finalized the terms of the divorce.
+Part of the divorce involved selling our biggest asset, a three-bedroom apartment in Boerum Hill, which my ex-wife and I bought in 2006.
+My ex moved herself and the kids to Peter Cooper Village in Manhattan while I sublet a room in Prospect Heights.
+We sold the place, and the profit from that sale went into an escrow account until we finalized the terms of the divorce.

 Once that happened, I received my portion of the equity, and began looking for a place.
 I knew I couldn't afford anything in our old neighborhood—it became a lot bougier during our tenure there—especially since I now have a hefty child support payment to make, and I didn't need to get something as spacious, since my kids only stay with me every other weekend.
 Realistically, I knew I could afford something in the $400s to upper $500s.
 Those financial limitations helped narrow my search.

 Editor's Note: Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
-Have a story to share?
-Drop us an email.
-We respect all requests for anonymity.
+A previous version of the article ran in January 2019.
+We are presenting it again in case you missed it.]

 Why did you decide to buy vs. rent?